Phosphate binder use

 • Patients with intestinal obstruction or gastrointestinal ulcers should use cautiously.

-During use,注意:avoid taking on an empty stomach and maintain a low-phosphate diet.
-Patients using calcium-containing drugs should regularly check calcium-phosphate product (Ca×P) to prevent exceeding 70 mg/dL².
+During use,注意:avoid taking on an empty stomach and maintain a low-phosphorus diet.
+Patients using calcium-containing drugs should regularly check calcium-phosphate product (Ca×P) to avoid exceeding 70 mg/dL².

 Interactions with Other Treatments